 - high levels of salinity in river water lead to increased maintenance costs for infrastructure and industrial equipment.

-For more information about water quality and salinity in our state visit the Department of Environment and Water website.
+For more information about water quality and salinity in our state visit the Department for Environment and Water website.

 Groundwater Data online application provides information about wells, across South Australia.
 The water quality in wells varies and may affect their suitability for domestic or other use.